SmartBear/ready-aws-plugin/README.md

 * Via the "AWS API Gateway" option in the "Create project from..." drop-down when creating a new project

 In both cases you will be prompted for:
-* input the Access Key and Secret Key to authenticate in the AWS API Gateway service
+* input the Access Key and Secret Key to authorize in the AWS API Gateway service
 * select the region where you want to get APIs

 Once a valid credentials and region have been specified you will be presented with optional project name, a list of available APIs and